Global State and Singletons

 }

-In this case, we should declare the parameter in the constructor of the Foo
+Instead, we should declare the log file path as a parameter in the Foo

 class Foo